daddodev/PimpMyRice/README.md

 ### The overkill theme manager

-_This project is currently in alpha and may be subject to breaking changes._
+_This project is currently in beta and may be subject to breaking changes._

 https://github.com/user-attachments/assets/999c8fc1-2f67-4da5-8780-6c0e11695007